Bodzisz/MetereologyProject/README.md

 # MetereologyProject
 Meteorology Project for University

 App simulates system of Weather measuring.
-Users can subscibe locations and track weather there and use functions like min, max, avg to factors like Tempreture, Humidity,Pressure.
+Users can subscibe locations and track weather there and use functions min, max, avg to factors like Tempreture, Humidity,Pressure.

 Features included:
 - JSON files (gson)